IRDG2OI/geoenrich/docs/source/install.rst

 	pip install git+https://github.com/rvanasa/pygbif.git

 .. note::
 	pygbif need to be installed from GitHub because the version on PyPI is not up to date.
-If you have an error message becaus eyou don't have git installed on your computer, you can either install it or download the whole repository from github in a browser.
+If you have an error message saying that you don't have git installed on your computer, you can either install it or download the whole repository from github in a browser.

 Installation of geoenrich is then done in the classic way::